Wakeijuku

-Wakeijuku (和敬塾) literally meaning A Place to seek Harmony and Respect, is an all-male dormitory located in the Mejirodai neighborhood in the Bunkyō ward of Tokyo, Japan.
+Wakeijuku (和敬塾), literally meaning "a place to seek harmony and respect", is an all-male dormitory located in the Mejirodai neighborhood in the Bunkyō ward of Tokyo, Japan.
 Established in 1955 by Kisaku Mayekawa, philanthropist and founder of Mayekawa Manufacturing Company, Wakeijuku has been the home of students of Japanese universities for more than sixty years, including nearby Waseda University.
-Wakeijuku alumni include four former Japanese Prime Ministers, and notable Japanese author Haruki Murakami.
+Wakeijuku alumni include four former Japanese prime ministers and Japanese author Haruki Murakami.

 Location

 Wakeijuku is located on the spacious grounds of a former feudal lord's mansion, at a prestigious address in central Tokyo.
 Residents simultaneously have convenient access to such major centers of Tokyo as Shinjuku, Ikebukuro, Ginza, Shibuya, Takadanobaba, and Yurakucho, while living in a secluded natural setting with gardens and trees.
 The Wakeijuku grounds also have tennis, basketball, and soccer facilities, and the institution is less than a five-minute walk from two public parks and the nearby Kanda River.
 The former Foreign Minister of Japan Makiko Tanaka lives next door in a house that belonged to her father, former Japanese Prime Minister Kakuei Tanaka.